 The East African Community (EAC), currently with six member states (Tanzania, Kenya, Uganda, Rwanda, Burundi and South Sudan), is a home to about 180 million people (2017 estimates).
 The EAC is headquartered in Arusha, Tanzania.
 Coincidentally, that is where the NM-AIST campus is located.
 About 80% of these people are 35 years of age or younger – considered digital natives.
 The EAC region now commands a collective GDP of USD 440 billion, translating into an average per capita of USD 2600.
 The region has an average general literacy (reading, writing, basic math) rate of about 70%.

-There is evidence on industrial transformations in the East African region that require intervention on skills development and creation of employment in the region by strengthening research and development (R&D), technology and innovation capabilities (EAC, 2012).
+There is evidence on industrial transformations in the East African region that requires intervention on skills development and creation of employment in the region by strengthening research and development (R&D), technology and innovation capabilities (EAC, 2012).
 With these given facts and figures, it is acknowledged that the countries in the EAC are among the fastest growing economies in sub-Saharan Africa.
-It is an enabling readiness for adoption of new technologies and human resource capacity building programmes.
+There is an enabling readiness for adoption of new technologies and human resource capacity building programmes.

 As it is in the whole of Africa, mobile networks collectively have emerged as the platform of choice for creating, distributing and using innovative digital solutions and services in the EAC region.
 An example of innovative digital solutions is the mobile banking in Africa.
 Several factors are driving this trend, including the expansion of advanced broadband-ready mobile networks – now with a signal coverage of over 90% of the region, the growing adoption of smart devices – with mobile subscriber penetration of about 50% of the regional population, and the convenience of accessing real-time, feature-rich content and services on the go.
 The proposed Centre of Excellence for ICT in East-Africa (CENIT@EA) with Master’s in Embedded and Mobile Systems (MEMS) is therefore to highly benefit from the visibility currently carried by the mobile platform, which is acknowledged to be delivering economic growth and innovations within the EAC and Africa in general.
 Hence, resulting into new innovative solutions, services and job creation.